 - Procedure turn

-5. Condition being reported = the meat of the NOTAM
+5. The condition being reported = the meat of the NOTAM

 This is perhaps the most confusing part of the NOTAM.
 It is usually filled with completely unintelligible acronyms.